 Once an account is in a zero or negative balance state, you will be unable to use it for calls, messages, etc. Any payment made against a suspended account will first be applied against any delayed usage or MRCs incurred while the account was in a pending state.
 If payment made is not enough to cover those charges the account will continue to stay suspended.

 Due to the complexity of our billing and processing systems, there may be delays to charges against your account.
 While usually minor, these delays could cause discrepancies if attempting to reconcile real-time data.

 Delayed billing usage is also possible when reinstating an account from suspension.
 If an account reaches $0 balance before all usage (including MRCs) is processed against the account balance, the unpaid usage will remain on the account as a negative balance until payment is added to the account.
 When reinstating a zero balance account, we recommend increasing your normal refill amount to compensate for the delayed usage incurred while the account was suspended, and monitoring your balance closely for a short period of time to prevent delayed billing from suspending your account again.

 Project balance refill options can be found on the Billing Overview page in Console.
 Here, you can manually request a payment to refill your balance, or tell us to auto recharge the project and refill your balance when it hits a specific threshold.
 For more details, please see the following resources:

 - Manually Add Funds and Refill your Twilio Project Balance

 - How do I set an automatic payment recharge trigger?

 Twilio is required to collect taxes from customers in a number of jurisdictions around the world.
-Twilio collects taxes or early in the month for the prior month's usage.
+Taxes for the prior month’s usage are collected early in the following month (e.g. May’s taxes are charged to your account in early June).
 For full details, see When Does Twilio Charge Taxes.